waud/waud/README.md

 ### API Documentation ###

-`Waud.init()` - To initialise the library, make sure you call this first
+`Waud.init()` - To initialise the library, make sure you call this first.

-`Waud.enableTouchUnlock(callback)` - Helper function to unlock audio on iOS
+`Waud.enableTouchUnlock(callback)` - Helper function to unlock audio on iOS.

 `Waud.isWebAudioSupported` & `Waud.isAudioSupported` to check web audio and html5 audio support.